smatechnologies/ibm-i-agent-docs/docs/configuration/extended-discussion.md

 Some of the following steps may require information that originates from the Digital Certificate guidelines, above.

 1. New installs of the LSAM (OpCon Agent) for IBM i must use an install file with a name similar to LI211043A (or newer, where the "211" refers to the IBM i Agent version 21.1).
     - Version 04.00.03 or older of the IBM i LSAM are not supported for TLS Security.
-But they can be upgraded to LSAM version 18.1 using the latest version of the 18.1 install file, and then the LSAM can be upgraded to version 21.1.
+But they can be upgraded to LSAM version 18.1 using the latest version of the 18.1 install file (which can support TLS security), and then the LSAM can be upgraded to version 21.1.
 2. The OpCon server software must be at a version 17.2.x or newer.
     - For versions of OpCon prior to 18.3.1, it might be necessary to obtain and execute SQL instructions that are used to update the OpCon database (at the location of the SQL Server) to enable new TLS Security settings for IBM i machine records.
-      - As of this publication, these statements were available in a file named "UpdateLSAMTYPES_AUXForSMAFTTLS.sql".
+      - Originally, these statements were available in a file named "UpdateLSAMTYPES_AUXForSMAFTTLS.sql".
 Please contact SMA Support for assistance with obtaining and executing this update to the OpCon server's database.
 3. Within General Settings for the IBM i LSAM machine record:
     - Enter the Fully Qualified Domain name, for example:
     ![IBM i General Settings](../Resources/Images/IBM-i/IBM-i-General-Settings.png "IBM i General Settings")